Helmy-JR/StadiumZ/README.md

 # *StadiumZ*

-###  StadiumZ is a static website about some of the stadiums of the Biggest Teams in Europe .
+###  StadiumZ is a website about some of the stadiums of the Biggest Teams in Europe .

 ###  StadiumZ was mad by Html , CSS , SASS , JavaScript and Github for deploying .